Ganesha drinking milk miracle: Analysis

-The phenomenon was also not even limited to Ganesh statues.
+The claims were not limited to Ganesh statues.
 A week later on 27 September, The Statesman reported that a statue of the Virgin Mary in Singapore had also accepted milk.
 A 28 September report from Mumbai in the Indian Express said some people had protested when locals offered alcohol to a Gandhi statue, which it had quickly sipped.
-Bahujan Samaj Party workers in Uttar Pradesh's Basti district began feeding milk to statues of Ambedkar and Buddha, which they took in.
+Bahujan Samaj Party workers in Uttar Pradesh's Basti district began trying to feed milk to statues of Ambedkar and Buddha.

-Seeking to explain the phenomenon, Ross Mcdowall led a team of scientists from India's Ministry of Science and Technology travelled to a temple in New Delhi and made an offering of milk containing a food colouring.
+Seeking to explain the claims, Ross McDowall led a team of scientists from India's Ministry of Science and Technology, travelled to a temple in New Delhi and made an offering of milk containing a food colouring.
 As the level of liquid in the spoon dropped, the scientists hypothesized that after the milk disappeared from the spoon, it coated the statue beneath where the spoon was placed.
 With this result, the scientists offered capillary action as an explanation; the surface tension of the milk was pulling the liquid up and out of the spoon, before gravity caused it to run down the front of the statue.

 Sitaram Kesri, labor minister in the Narasimha Rao government, quoted internal reports to say that a temple in Jhandewalan Park near the RSS headquarters in Delhi was the epicentre of the miracle.
 He said it was a ploy by the Hindu nationalist BJP to gain votes in the ensuing Lok Sabha elections by spreading false rumours.
 The phenomenon reportedly spread by an organized barrage of late-night telephone calls to Hindu temples all over India and the world, telling them to feed their statues milk.

 Reports of milk drinking tapered off after 21 September, though a few incidents were still reported.
 A small number of temples outside of India reported the effect continuing for several more days, but no further reports were made after the beginning of October.
 The story was picked up, mostly as a novelty piece, by news services around the world, including CNN, the BBC, the New York Times and the Guardian.